drivendataorg/deid2-runtime/README.md

  - the `data` directory on the host machine is mounted in the container as a read-only directory `/codeexecution/data`
  - the `submission` directory on the host machine is mounted in the container as `/codeexecution/submission`

 When you make a submission, the code execution platform will unzip your submission assets to the `/codeexecution` folder.
 This must result in either a `main.py`, `main.R`, or `main` executable binary in the `/codeexecution`.
-On the official code execution platform, we will take care of mounting the data―you can assume your submission will have access to `incidents.csv`, `parameters.json`, and `submission_format.csv` in `/codeexecution/data`.
+On the official code execution platform, we will take care of mounting the data―you can assume your submission will have access to `ground_truth.csv`, `parameters.json`, and `submission_format.csv` in `/codeexecution/data`.
 You are responsible for creating the submission script that will read from `/codeexecution/data` and write to `/codeexecution/submission.csv`.
 Keep in mind that your submission will not have access to the internet, so everything it needs to run must be provided in the `submission.zip` you create.
 (You _are_ permitted to write intermediate files to `/codeexecution/submission`.)

 ### Implement your solution